smok-serwis/smok-client/docs/how-to-start.rst

 .. autoclass:: smok.exceptions.OperationFailedReason
     :members:

+The operation will be automatically retried, depending of the :term:`advise level` of the command.

 When you're done, don't forget to close the `SMOKDevice`, since it spawns 3 threads and makes temporary files with the certificate content, if you provide them not by files, but by file-like objects.